hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/select-by-example.md

 # Select by Example

-The table and view DAOs include a `selectByExample()` method that helps with simple row selections.
+All table and view DAOs include a `selectByExample()` method that helps with simple row search.

 This CRUD method provides simple out-of-the-box searching capabilities:
 - **Filtering**: This method receives a VO that is used as a pattern for the search.
 All its non-null